d-cmst/agreatwine/Documentation/why-this-website.md

 # Why another wine scores website?

-This website presents ~~yet~~ another approach to wines comparison, with the aim of providing a *fair* comparison between wines and building a database around it.
+This website presents ~~yet~~ another approach to wines comparison, with the aim of providing a *fair* comparison and building a database around it.

-If you are interested in knowing why I think we need another method for wine comparison, here is your answer.

 ## How wines are compared